-Ahmedabad is India's first Unesco Urban World Heritage Site, thanks to its rich past and association with Mahatma Gandhi.
+Ahmedabad is India’s first Unesco Urban World Heritage Site, thanks to its rich past and association with Mahatma Gandhi.
 Also known as Amdavad, Ahmadabad or Ahemdavad, the city is jam-packed with fantastic Hindu and Islamic architecture, from modern designs to ancient mosques and mausoleums.
-A trip to Gandhi's former residence Sabarmati Ashram is a must, where you can see his spartan living quarters and learn about his life.
+Known as the ‘Manchester of India’ it is also a great place for buying textiles.

+- Explore The Adalaj Stepwell.
 A fine example of a Gujarati stepwell (a well or pond descended via steps) is Adalaj Vav, 20km to the north of Ahmedabad.
 Dating back to 1498 when it was built by Queen Rudabai, its three entrances lead to 16 pillars supporting an enormous platform.
-The five-storey deep stepwell is octagonal and adorned with delicate stone carvings depicting everything from buttermilk to eroticism.
+The five-storey deep stepwell is octagonal and adorned with delicate stone carvings depicting everything from buttermilk to eroticism

 The best way to see Ahmedabad